franela/pocketci/README.md

 The working directory of your command will contain the entire contents of your repository at the specified `ref` so you could run commands from your own dagger module.

+By default it proxies requests in a synchronous way, meaning that the execution of your commands will block the incoming requests.
+This could be a problem if you are exposing this to a provider such as a Github that has a [timeout of 10 seconds](https://docs.github.com/en/webhooks/testing-and-troubleshooting-webhooks/troubleshooting-webhooks#timed-out).
+To force every request to be processed in an async way, you can pass the flag `--proxy-async`.

 ## Webhook server
 Write a `hooks.json`.
 For example one that runs a dagger call on every single request:
 ```json